zshortma/ser321-spring24-B-zshortma/Assignment4/activity1/README.md

 What the program excepts :

+clean and build using 7.4.2 gradle and java 18.
 Clients should connect to server then should then specify what they would like to do entering a number 0-4.
 The user can then enter an interger, sort, add, switch or quit if they would like to.
 For switch please do not do zero based indexing, start at 1.